-- A.) Choose a mounting location where the ambient air temperature does not exceed 55°C. The standard head is designed for indoor use only and should be kept away from high heat and corrosive atmospheres.
+- A. Choose a mounting location where the ambient air temperature does not exceed 55°C. The standard head is designed for indoor use only and should be kept away from high heat and corrosive atmospheres.
 Protect the head from direct sunlight which causes the head temperature to rise, thus limiting the upper operating range in some applications.
-If the head is to be installed in a harsh environment, please discuss protective measures with the factory. - B.) The head must be protected from water.
-It is necessary to provide rain and snow protective covering if the equipment is to be mounted outdoors or in the vicinity of a sprinkler system. - C.) To minimize distortion of the magnetic field as seen by the head, temporary and final support members should be nonmagnetic (for example, aluminum beams, struts or stranded cables, or wood, fiberglass, or Phenolic where appropriate).
+If the head is to be installed in a harsh environment, please discuss protective measures with the factory. - B. The head must be protected from water.
+The LKP and LKB sensor head designs rated 15 kA and higher are tested to meet IP 64 when manufactured, indicating protection from splashing water from any direction.
+However, this rating is not a blanket approval for simply installing it outdoors without additional water protection.
+The Measuring Heads are splash proof but are not waterproof.
+Classification IP 64 acknowledges that some water may penetrate the seal.
+Water that invades the sensor is likely to cause long-term destruction.
+Consequently, it is necessary to provide some rain and snow protective covering if the equipment is to be mounted outdoors or in the vicinity of a sprinkler system. - C. To minimize distortion of the magnetic field as seen by the head, temporary and final support members should be nonmagnetic (for example, aluminum beams, struts or stranded cables, or wood, fiberglass, or Phenolic where appropriate).
 It is recommended to keep large structural magnetic materials at least 2 meters distant from the Measuring Head.
-For additional details refer to Technical bulletin No. 987 titled "Ferromagnetic Materials Near LKP or LKB Current Sensors." - D.) The head is designed to be supported from the bottom.
+For additional details refer to Technical bulletin No. 987 titled "Ferromagnetic Materials Near LKP or LKB Current Sensors."

+- D. The head is designed to be supported from the bottom.
 The top half should be attached to an anti-tipping brace.
 Never suspend the head by the top half alone.
 If the heads are to be mounted in a position other than vertical, each half of the head should be independently supported.
-Additional drilling of the head is NOT authorized, as damage may result. - E.) When mounted, the two head halves of the head should be in the same plane so no distortion of the part line will occur.
-No tension, twist, or excessive pressure should be applied to the part line.
+Additional drilling of the head is NOT authorized, as damage may result. - E. When mounted, the two head halves of the head should be in the same plane so no distortion of the part line will occur.
+No tension, twist, or excessive pressure should be applied to the part line. - F. The head should be electrically insulated from the bus.
+A 6mm (1/4") minimum distance between the bus and window insulation should be maintained in dry, clean air.
+More separation should be maintained if the bus voltage is greater than 1000 Volts or if the air quality is bad.
+This will insure electrical isolation of the head structure from the bus.
+The aluminum head structure is grounded via the cables to the Metering Unit.
+Do not short between the head structure and the bus to prevent serious damage or injury.
+For that reason, always disconnect the cables from the head prior to installation or maintenance.
+Touching both an energized bus bar and grounded Measuring Head may result in electrical shock.